Dünya Baradari

 Previously, I co-wrote the Builder’s Guide to the Tech Galaxy, a handbook on scaling up startups to unicorns.
 I also co-led the Student Forum of the Toenissteiner Kreis, the young division of a German international dialogue forum that brings together leaders from academia, business, and politics.

-My earlier backgrounds are in bioinformatics and neuroscience, and explored topics in economics, business, and international relations.
 I did my BSc at University College London (UCL) and am now at the University of Leipzig and MIT.

-Currently based in: Boston, USA
+Currently based in: Cambridge, USA